Pentagram’s holiday card has some of the most poignant advice for 2021

 It’s a “a lovely bit of rhetorical sleight of hand in a piece that’s full of them,” he says.

 The universality of Sorkin’s perspective is especially striking.
 “Sure, there are things you need to know as a designer.
-But most of them are things that would simply make you a better person,” Beirut says of the list.
+But most of them are things that would simply make you a better person,” Bierut says of the list.
 It does include straight design tips (38.
 The color wheel), but it also pushes the reader to think more broadly about human behavior, social policies, and philosophical questions (247.
 The depths of desire).
 The list encourages—and inspires—people to consider the context and implications of their work: Does it make the world more sustainable?
 More just?

 Much like Sorkin’s outlook, the real lesson for Bierut was broad in scope: that “being relentlessly curious and open to new experiences makes you a better designer and a better human being.”